 Technology has changed the way businesses operate.
 The adoption of vendor management technology by Procurement and Accounts Payable is vital to the success of your organization.

 Vendor management technology opens up a wealth of opportunities for organizations.
-For example, with vendor on-boarding, business removes many of the risks associated with working with new vendors.
-With compliance documents and financial information uploaded from the outset and maintained thereafter, organizations are given the assurances that vendors will be able to fulfill obligations at all times.
+For example, tech-supported vendor onboarding removes many of the risks associated with working with new vendors.
+With compliance documents and financial information uploaded from the outset and maintained thereafter, organizations have more assurances that vendors will fulfill their obligations.

-A centralized system that incorporates both your vendor management and procurement processes will remove the risk of maverick spending taking place, with only approved on-boarded vendors available to purchase from.
+A centralized system that incorporates both your vendor management and procurement processes removes the risk of maverick spending, with only approved onboarded vendors available.

 Vendor management technology also brings many advantages to the AP department.
-By using a system that allows both Procurement to raise purchase orders and vendors to submit invoices, Accounts Payable are given full visibility over the Procure-to-Pay process.
-Vendor portals also give vendors full visibility over the status invoices that they have submitted.
+By using a system that allows both Procurement to raise purchase orders and vendors to submit invoices, Accounts Payable have full visibility over the Procure-to-Pay process.
+Vendor portals give vendors full visibility over the status invoices that they have submitted.
 Any queries, delays, or discrepancies can be addressed directly with AP through the portal.

-The increased visibility and communications provided will result in significantly enhanced relations with vendors.
+This increased visibility leads to significantly enhanced relations with vendors.

-The key to achieving the true benefits of vendor management technology is to choose a solution that incorporates as many vendor management features as possible, that will benefit both your Procurement and Accounts Payable functions, along with the vendors your work with and rely on.
+The key to achieving the true benefits of vendor management technology is choosing a solution that incorporates as many features as possible, benefits both your Procurement and Accounts Payable functions, and integrates well with your vendors.

 2. Select the Right Partners

-The vendors that you choose to work with and the relationships that you share with them will have a major impact on supply chain management and your ability to react to challenging situations.
+The vendors that you choose and your relationships with them significantly impact supply chain management and your ability to react to challenging situations.

 As vendor management best practices go, selecting the right partners is vitally important and includes a number of different stages.

-Firstly, it is vitally important to assess any potential vendors’ capabilities.
-Consider things such as the capacity of their workforce, how capable they are of meeting your organization’s requirements, their location and financial status.
+Firstly, it is vital to assess any potential vendors’ capabilities.
+Consider factors such as the capacity of their workforce, how capable they are of meeting your organization’s requirements, their location, and financial status.

 Once capabilities have been assured, the details of any working relationship need to be put into a contract, stating explicitly what the vendor will provide.
-Details included should cover the likes of delivery times, order specifications and costs, ensuring that there is clarity on both sides.
+Details should include delivery times, order specifications, and costs, ensuring that there is clarity on both sides.
 Effective vendor management may allow you to re-negotiate these things during the course of the contract, but it is important to put agreements in place from the beginning of the working relationship.

-However, even with contracts in place, it should not be taken for granted that vendors will always deliver to the expected standards and therefore ongoing performance monitoring should also be a key component of your vendor management.
+However, even with contracts in place, it should not be taken for granted that vendors will always deliver the expected standards.
+Therefore ongoing performance monitoring should also be a key component of your vendor management.

 3. Monitor Vendor Performance

-It is vitally important that the process of vendor performance monitoring is put in place in order to ensure that vendors continue to provide value, are adhering to contracts and agreements and are not presenting any potential risk to the running of your business.
+Vendor performance monitoring ensures that vendors continue to provide value, adhere to contracts and agreements, and are not presenting potential risks to your business.

-Central to this process will be the establishment of KPIs at the time of agreeing contracts with your vendors and these should be clearly communicated both with your vendors and also with key stakeholders around the business, so that everyone knows what is to be expected from the relationship.
+Central to this process will be the establishment of KPIs at the time of contract agreement with your vendors.
+These metrics should be clearly communicated both with your vendors and key stakeholders so that everyone knows what is expected from the relationship.

-A vendor management system that monitors vendor activities, tracks compliance obligations and maintains vendor data will ensure that you are kept up to date on vendor performance and can react accordingly if performance deteriorates.
+A vendor management process that monitors vendor activities, tracks compliance obligations, and maintains vendor data will ensure that you are up to date on vendor performance and can react accordingly if performance deteriorates.

 4. Focus on Data and Analytics

-As reported by Deloitte, spend analysis is one of the main areas of Procurement where technology is having a major impact.
+As reported by Deloitte, spending and saving performance analytics is one of the main areas of Procurement where technology is having a major impact.

 5. Vendor Segmentation

 If your organization is the subject of a large supply chain, vendor segmentation can be one of the most effective vendor management practices.
-Grouping vendors, based on what they provide and how their services fit your business model, facilitates procurement activities and serves to improve communication between your organization and your vendors.
-According to Spend Matters, vendor segmentation is an integral step in building effective vendor relations.
-It ascertains “an appropriate level of engagement with specific suppliers and also helps define the right level of resources required to manage the suppliers at various levels.”
+Grouping vendors, based on what they provide and how their services fit your business model, facilitates procurement activities and improves communication between your organization and your vendors.
+Vendor segmentation is the first step in building effective vendor relations.
+Categorizing vendors allows you to identify essential partners critical to business success and find a strategy tailored to enhance supplier engagement.

-Some vendors may be considered strategic, while others may be essential and both segments will be handled very differently.
-By segmenting vendors, you provide yourself with an accurate framework in which you can truly assess their value and dedicate your efforts towards them.
+Some vendors may be considered strategic, while others may be essential – both segments will be handled very differently.
+By segmenting vendors, you provide yourself with an accurate framework in which you can truly assess their value and dedicate your efforts to them.